JayG2024/schlatters-inc-2/PROJECT_PROGRESS_REPORT.md

 ---

-**Bottom Line**: The Schlatters Inc. CRM has transformed from concept to reality in record time.
+**Bottom Line**: The Schlatter's Inc..
+CRM has transformed from concept to reality in record time.
 The application is now live, secure, and ready for business operations with minor integration tasks remaining.